Berry Quinoa Breakfast Bowl

 - When ready to serve, top with almonds, berries and flax & chia seeds.

-I hope you enjoy this recipe as much as I do and find some creative ways to use quinoa.
+I hope you enjoy this recipe as much as I do and find some creative ways to use quinoa for breakfast lunch and dinner!

 P.S.
 Are you ready to get healthy, and stay happy, without ever having to diet again?
 Be sure to sign up below to receive a free copy of my 5 Day, Plant-Based- No Added Sugar Meal Plan (featuring this recipe!) and you will be on your way to creating the healthy lifestyle you’ve always dreamed of ♥